railwayapp/docs/src/pages/deploy/config-as-code.md

 ### [Watch Patterns](/deploy/builds#watch-paths)

-Array of patterns used to conditionally trigger deploys.
+Array of patterns used to conditionally trigger deploys

 ```toml
 [build]